Multitenant KEDA & KPA

 helm repo add kedifykeda https://kedify.github.io/chartshelm repo update1.
 Install the kedify-agent with multitenancy enabled

 Section titled “1.
-Install the kedify-agent with multitenancy enabled”helm upgrade --install kedify-agent kedifykeda/kedify-agent \ --namespace keda --create-namespace \ --set agent.features.multitenantKEDAEnabled=true \ --set agent.orgId="<your-org-id>" \ --set agent.apiKey="<your-api-key>"The agent watches for tenant registration ConfigMaps and syncs TLS certificates to the metrics adapter.
+Install the kedify-agent with multitenancy enabled”helm upgrade --install kedify-agent kedifykeda/kedify-agent \ --namespace keda --create-namespace \ --set agent.features.multitenantKEDAEnabled=true \ --set agent.features.kedifyPodAutoscalerEnabled=true \ --set agent.orgId="<your-org-id>" \ --set agent.apiKey="<your-api-key>"The agent watches tenant registrations, synchronizes TLS certificates to the metrics adapter, and enables KPA telemetry and Dashboard support.
+Upgrade the Agent chart and image together: the chart derives the CRD metadata, Lease, ReplicaSet, and tenant log permissions from these existing feature flags, so no additional RBAC values are required.

 2. Install the default KEDA operator in multitenant mode

-Section titled “3.
-Deploy tenant operators”For each tenant, install a KEDA operator in tenant mode pointed at its namespace.
+Section titled “4.
+Deploy tenant KEDA/KPA pairs”For each tenant, install a KEDA operator in tenant mode pointed at its namespace.
 Tenant mode turns off the shared singletons (CRDs, metrics server, webhooks) automatically, and the operator/service-account/certificate names are derived from the release name, so a minimal install is all you need:

-Section titled “4.
-Create ScaledObjects”Create ScaledObjects in tenant namespaces as usual; they’re picked up by the correct operator automatically.
+Section titled “5.
+Create ScaledObjects”Create ScaledObjects in tenant namespaces as usual; they are picked up by the correct operator automatically.
+Add autoscaling.kedify.io/class: kpa to move a canary to the tenant’s KPA controller without changing the ScaledObject spec.

 Section titled “Helm Values Reference”KEDA Chart (kedifykeda/keda)